 In Canada, natural gas and oil can be transported by pipeline, truck, train and ship.
 Regardless of the mode of transportation, safety is always the number one priority.

 In 2019, Canada’s transmission pipelines moved more than 1.7 billion barrels of crude oil (the equivalent of 1.7 billion bathtubs) and more than 5.6 trillion cubic feet of natural gas (the equivalent of 1.12 trillion helium balloons).
 No other mode of transportation can move that much product in the same amount of time at a comparable cost.

-Oil and gas is found across Canada, but mainly in the Western regions of the country – sometimes in very remote places.
-But as the majority of our population lives in the more southerly regions across Canada – over 80 per cent live within 350 km of the U.S. border – pipelines are the most practical way to deliver oil and gas from the remote producing regions to our country’s more populated areas.
+Oil and gas are found across Canada, but mainly in the western regions of the country – sometimes in very remote places.
+Most Canadians live in the southern part of the country (over 80 per cent live within 350 km of the U.S. border), which means the products must be transported long distances to get to the people who need them.
+Pipelines are the safest, most environmentally responsible, and most practical way to deliver natural gas and oil from the remote producing regions to our country’s more populated areas.

 Pipelines generate billions of dollars for Canada’s economy and provide thousands of jobs in communities across the country.
 The revenue generated by the industry is used to help pay for health care, education, infrastructure and other programs that are important to Canadians.
 It will also play a crucial role in helping to fund investments in research and new technologies that will drive the transition to a lower-carbon energy future.